Message from the Vice President

 Students who qualify for the Federal Work Study Program will need to market themselves in order to find a job.
 They must build a resume', determine available hours, dress nicely, and apply to each office on campus.
 A list of work study job opportunities is available online through Chaplink under Resources, Work Study.
 Questions or additional information about work study can be directed to Financial Assistance in the Cardwell Welcome Center.

 For those who do not qualify for the Federal Work Study Program, the Career Center, located in the Cardwell Welcome Center, compiles lists of jobs available in the area.
 Local employment agencies are also a good resource to utilize.
 In addition, there are several departments on campus that hire students who are not work study eligible (cafeteria, tutoring, etc.).
+Work Study checks are available for direct deposit or pickup in the Student Business Office.

 Lubbock Christian University is committed to building a community that is conducive to spiritual, personal, and academic growth.
 The values that guide LCU are based on our belief in God and allegiance to scripture.
 We believe these values are essential in maintaining an environment in which the needs of each individual are important.
 As a part of a community where God is glorified and mutual respect and dignity of others are the norm, each person shares the responsibility to uphold these guidelines.